History of opium in China: First Opium War

-China's crackdown on the use of opium clashed with Britain, which advocated for free trade as British merchants were the source of trading opium into China.
-In compensation for the opium destroyed by Commissioner Lin, British traders demanded compensation from their home government.
+China's crackdown on the use of opium clashed with Britain, which advocated for free trade as British merchants were the source of trading opium into China.British traders demanded compensation from their home government for the opium destroyed by Commissioner Lin.
 This put pressure on India from China as the overwhelming demand for opium was straining as the fixed supply simply no longer reached demands.
 However, British authorities believed that the Chinese were responsible for payment and sent expeditionary forces from India, which defeated the Qing army and navy in a series of battles and brought China to the negotiating table.
 The 1842 Treaty of Nanking not only opened the way for further opium trade, but ceded the territory of Hong Kong, unilaterally fixed Chinese tariffs at a low rate, gave Britain most favored nation status and permitted them diplomatic representation.
 Three million dollars in compensation for debts that the Hong merchants in Canton owed British merchants for the destroyed opium was also to be paid under Article V.

+Anglophone capitalists linked their opium trade to the trade in coolie labor, describing them together as "poison and pigs."

 Second Opium War

 Despite the new ports available for trade under the Treaty of Nanking, by 1854 Britain's imports from China had reached nine times their exports to the country.
 At the same time British imperial finances came under further pressure from the expense of administering the burgeoning colonies of Hong Kong and Singapore in addition to India.
 Only the latter's opium could balance the deficit.
 Along with various complaints about the treatment of British merchants in Chinese ports and the Qing government's refusal to accept further foreign ambassadors, the relatively minor "Arrow Incident" provided the pretext the British needed to expand their opium trade in China.

 The Arrow was a merchant lorcha with an expired British registration that the Qing authorities seized for alleged salt smuggling.
 British authorities complained to the Governor-general of Liangguang, Ye Mingchen, that the seizure breached Article IX of the 1843 Treaty of the Bogue with regard to extraterritoriality.
 Matters quickly escalated and led to the Second Opium War, sometimes referred to as the "Arrow War" or the "Second Anglo-Chinese War", which broke out in 1856.
 A number of clashes followed until the war ended with the signature of the Treaty of Tientsin in 1860.
-Although the new treaty did not expressly legalise opium, it opened a further five ports to trade and for the first time allowed foreign traders access to the vast hinterland of China beyond the coast.
+Although the new treaty did not expressly legalize opium, it opened a further five ports to trade and for the first time allowed foreign traders access to the vast hinterland of China beyond the coast.